Mural by Adnate in the CBD of Melbourne

 Mural by Mike Makatron on Gallaghers Place in the CBD of Melbourne

 Retrace your steps and take Drewery Lane between Lonsdale and Little Lonsdale Street.
-There you will find three murals: the reproduction of a naked selfie of Emily Ratajkoswki and Kim Kardashian by Lushsux (on Sniders Lane), a spooky geisha by Jazmishap (on Drewery Place), and the face of a woman by Asal Nili.
+There you will find the three murals below: the reproduction of a naked selfie of Emily Ratajkoswki and Kim Kardashian by Lushsux (on Sniders Lane), a spooky geisha by Jazmishap (on Drewery Place), and the face of a woman by Asal Nili.

 Turn right on Lonsdale Street after Tattersalls Lane.
 You can’t miss this beautiful tree by Mike Makatron and Conrad Bijzak, on a large wall above a parking lot.